-The colorful Druk Wangyel Tshechu festival in December
+The colorful Druk Wangyel Tshechu festival happens in December

 Our trip coincided with one of the most unique festivals in Bhutan: Druk Wangyel Tshechu.
-Taking place at Dochula Pass, that day marked the most number of humans I’d ever seen in Bhutan.
+Taking place at Dochula Pass (actually, it’s a wide ground tucked deep away from Dochula Pass), that day marked the most number of Bhutanese people I’d ever seen in Bhutan.
+It was as if all the Bhutanese in Bhutan are at the festival!
 Yes, Bhutan is not crowded, but it’s not because no one wants to go Bhutan haha!
 Read about this on my complete Bhutan guide here!

-If you’ll like to join these colorful festivals in Bhutan, time your trip to match the festival =)
+If you’ll like to join these colorful festivals in Bhutan, time your trip in advance to match the festival =)